Stanford-Blood-Center/MGP-Public/README.md

 # Copyright & Licensing

 Match Grade Populator is © Stanford Blood Center, LLC.

-The file `functions/BLAASD.R` is © 2020 The Regents of the University of California.

 The copyrightable parts of the IPD-IMGT/HLA database are covered under the Creative Commons Attribution-NoDerivs License.
 Read the [IPD-IMGT/HLA License